thinkshout/thinkshout/blog/_posts/2014-06-27-navigating-entity-uris.md

 Hardly.
 Just put a tab on my Event Node, dude!

 Great idea!
 Shouldn’t be too hard, right?
-We’ll just do a hook_menu, load up all our Salesforce Mappings, and add a menu item to their Entity Bundles based on their URI:
+We’ll just do a hook_menu, load up all our of Salesforce Mappings, and add a menu item to their Entity Bundles based on their URI:

 ```php
 <?php